campus-experts/spring-2017/communities/plymouth-university/community-assessment.md

 ## Resources

-In particular when considering GDSoc, the amount of resources avalible to us are absolutely huge.
+In particular when considering GDSoc, the amount of hardware resources avalible to us are absolutely huge.
 The rest of the School of Computing also have quite a few resource avalible to us but they are not so "toy-driven".
+Sadly the amount of experienced industry tech folk is much lower.

 ### What is current available to people in your community to learn about tech?